vidispine/hull/hull/doc/transformations.md

 - values which are of string type
 - values which are array elements and are of string type

-⚠️**Triggering transformations is based on the detection of a starting prefix (__\_HULL_TRANSFORMATION\___) in key names (for dictionary values) or string values so it is not 100% guaranteed that a chart does not use this expression as a key or value but otherwise even though it is highly unlikely.**
+⚠️ **Triggering transformations is based on the detection of a starting prefix (__\_HULL_TRANSFORMATION\___) in key names (for dictionary values) or string values so it is not 100% guaranteed that a chart does not use this expression as a key or value but otherwise even though it is highly unlikely.** ⚠️

 ## Transformations